 Neuroscientists have found that some of the brain regions that are activated when a person feels pain also respond when that person imagines someone else feeling the same pain.
 They believe a similar process occurs when someone is pleased at the good fortune of a friend or enjoys their company.

-Journalist Benedict Carey, writing in The New York Times in 2008, reported on experiments demonstrating the success of mirroring.
+Journalist Benedict Carey, in his article, “You remind me of me,” published in The New York Times on 12 February 2008, reported on experiments demonstrating the success of mirroring.
 In one experiment, participants were asked to give their opinion about a series of advertisements shown to them.
 A researcher copied half the participants as they spoke, mirroring their posture and the position of their arms and legs.
 Shortly after, the researcher ‘accidentally’ dropped several pens on the floor.
 The participants who had been mimicked were 2-3 times more likely to pick up the pens than those who weren’t mimicked.

 The same article reported on behavior exhibited in an experiment conducted at Duke University.
 Students were asked to try a new sports drink and then answer some questions.
 The interviewer in each case mirrored the posture and movements of half the participants, with a 1-2 second delay.